Teach Yourself TEI

 If you have, or know of, tutorial materials about the TEI that are not listed below, please let us know.

-- Kevin Hawkins, Introduction to XML for Text: This is meant to be a starting point, to be read even before A Gentle Introduction to XML.
+- Kevin S. Hawkins, Introduction to XML for Text: This is meant to be a starting point, to be read even before A Gentle Introduction to XML (a chapter of the full TEI Guidelines which provides a technical introduction that defines and describes elements, attributes, entities, validity, well-formedness, schemas and DTDs).

 - TEI by Example.
 A step-by-step tutorial guide to the use of TEI, sponsored by The Centre for Scholarly Editing and Document Studies (CTB) of the Royal Academy of Dutch Language and Literature, the Centre for Computing in the Humanities (CCH) of King's College London, and the Department of Information Studies of University College London.